-- 1. Click the Select Capture Area button on the recording panel or Record screen on the launcher and select the part of the screen you want to see on your scheduled recording. - 2.
+- 1. Click the Select Capture Area button on the recording panel and select the part of the screen you want to see on your scheduled recording. - 2.
 To enable system sound recording, click the speaker button on the recording panel and make sure it is enabled and highlighted green.